unknwon/rods/README.md

 ## Content structure

-Flat, and each Markdown file contains an ROD.
+Flat, and each Markdown file contains an ROD, and each ROD is monotonically numbered, like a primary key in your database table.

 ## Open-source, not open-contribution